Also you can drive: F | G

 1-day SBDIC Course (required by MTO)

-The use of the vehicle for your licencing road test at the Drive Test Centre.
+The use of the vehicle for your licensing road test at the Drive Test Centre.

 In-vehicle training is taught by experienced,